Department of Housing & Residence Life

 Bring a reusable water bottle.
-There are FREE water filling stations all over campus, and you get a discount on refills at dining locations.
+There are FREE water filling stations all over campus.
+Just look for the closest one on the Green Map App.
 Plus, it’s one less thing to recycle.

 Pack using containers you already have.
-Laundry bags, reusable grocery bags, and gym duffel bags are all great choices and will come in handy throughout the semester.
+Laundry bags, reusable grocery bags, and gym duffel bags are all great choices and will come in handy throughout the term.

 If you need more boxes, get them used.
 Ask your local grocery or department stores surplus boxes.
 Recycle them when you’re done.
 Just leave them flattened in any waste room in your hall or look for the large blue recycling bins.

 If you don’t love your bike leave it at home but bring your helmet.
-TU offers two bikeshare options.
-You can rent a bike all semester long from Campus Rec or you can pay as you pedal with our electric bikeshare.
+You can rent a bike all semester long from Campus Rec for a small fee.

 Ditch the car and hop on the free shuttles to do your shopping.
-The TU shuttles travel all around the Towson area, the Collegetown shuttles connect to other institution, and the campus Zip Cars give you wheels when you want them.
+The TU shuttles travel all around the Towson area and the campus Zip Cars give you wheels when you want them.
 Everything you need to get out and about without having to pay for a parking permit.